ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ## 👛 Deploying a wallet

-We have learned the basics of creating messages, which will now be helpful for deploying the wallet.
-In the past, we have deployed wallet via wallet app, but in this case we’ll need to deploy our wallet manually.
+We have learned the basics of creating messages, which will now help deploy the wallet.
+In the past, we have deployed wallet via the wallet app, but in this case, we’ll need to deploy our wallet manually.

-In this section we’ll go over how to create a wallet (wallet v3) from scratch.
+In this section, we’ll review how to create a wallet (wallet v3) from scratch.
 You’ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external messages and State Init (state initialization).

 ### Generating a mnemonic

-The first thing needed to correctly create a wallet is to retrieve a `private` and `public` key.
-To accomplish this task, it is necessary to generate a mnemonic seed phrase and then extract private and public keys using cryptographic libraries.
+The first thing needed to create a wallet correctly is to retrieve a `private` and `public` key.
+To accomplish this task, generating a mnemonic seed phrase and extracting private and public keys using cryptographic libraries is necessary.

-This is accomplished as follows:
+Here’s how to accomplish this:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">